Mary Hart: Career

 During the summer of 1988, Hart appeared in Las Vegas with comedian David Brenner at the Golden Nugget Hotel and Casino, which realized another of her childhood dreams, singing and dancing on stage.
 She continued her work on Entertainment Tonight while performing in Las Vegas, flying between the cities after two shows in Vegas, the last at 11:00PM, to film ET the following morning at 8:00AM.
 In 1991, the New England Journal of Medicine reported that Hart's voice had triggered seizures in an epileptic woman.
-This was later referenced in an episode of Tiny Toon Adventures and the NBC sitcom Seinfeld, where Kramer (Michael Richards) suffers from convulsions whenever he hears Hart's voice.
+This was later referenced in an episode of Tiny Toon Adventures and the NBC sitcom Seinfeld, where Kramer (Michael Richards) has convulsions whenever he hears Hart's voice.
 Hart has been parodied in Animaniacs in the character Mary Heartless.
 She voiced the cartoon character Fairy Hart in an episode of The Fairly OddParents and in The Fairly Oddparents TV movie Fairly OddBaby.

 Hart at the 81st Academy Awards in February 2009.

 In May 2009, Hart suffered a broken left wrist due to an accident at home (not due to any exotic activity, despite her jokes about it).
 While her wrist was healing, she wore various brightly colored slings designed to match or complement her wardrobe for each show.
 On August 5, 2010, Hart announced that she was leaving the show at the end of the upcoming 30th season, citing that she was ready for a change.
 Hart's final episode aired on May 20, 2011—ending her 29-year history with the program.

 Between 2014 and 2016, Hart was a recurring character on the ABC Family sitcom Baby Daddy, as a fictional version of herself who hosts a morning show The Mary Hart Show and is the boss of Tahj Mowry's character Tucker Dobbs.

 On October 29, 2015, Hart made a guest appearance on ET, being interviewed by then-current host Nancy O'Dell; her appearance was meant to kick off a month-long celebration of the program's 35th season.

 Hart was Master of Ceremonies at July 4th celebration at Mount Rushmore on July 3, 2020.
 In her remarks, she said, "I remember well the tumultuousness, the tumult, the tragedy, but ultimately the triumph of the sixties.
 I was growing up then, and those were not easy times – for those of you who happen to be old enough, to remember – but you know what, that was a terrible decade, but we turned out to be a better nation."